 On Instructional Design

 The following paper was presented as a research project for IDE-712 Analysis for Human Performance Technology Decisions, (Dr. Jing Lei, professor).
 It is not an exhaustive survey of every existing Digital Literacy assessment instrument, but it is a start.
 Here is the Fulltext: Digital Literacy Assessment Instruments (1554 downloads)

 A Review of Digital Literacy Assessment Instruments

 Instructional Designers rely on tools that bear useful measurements for assessing learner characteristics in front-end analysis settings.
 In the digital network environment, we find learners possess a wide variety of skills, experiences, interests, attitudes, and comprehension about digital tools, information systems, and content.
-Instructional Designers, as well as learning institutions, may desire information on normative or criterion based assessment instruments to measure learner competence in the areas of Digital Literacy prior to engaging them in instruction.
+Instructional designers, as well as learning institutions, may desire information from normative or criterion based assessment instruments to measure learner competence in the areas of Digital Literacy prior to engaging them in instructional activity.

-Thus, selecting a means for gauging Digital Literacy requires understanding the construct of the research, and answering some critical questions about assessment context and approaches (Gapski, 2007):
+Thus, selecting a means for measuring Digital Literacy requires understanding the construct of the research, and then answering some critical questions about assessment context and approaches (Gapski, 2007):